Comprehensive study analyzes retail real estate

-KeyPoint Partners, LLC has released The KeyPoint Report for Greater Hartford, CT 2016, Bob Sheehan, Vice President of Research, announced today.
+BURLINGTON, MA (today)—KeyPoint Partners, LLC has released The KeyPoint Report for Greater Hartford, CT 2017, Bob Sheehan, Vice President of Research, announced today.
 This comprehensive retail real estate Report examines supply, occupancy, absorption, and retailer expansion and contraction for virtually every retail property in the region.
-This year’s Report features a ten-year historical report on expansion and contraction in all major retail tenant categories in the region from 2006 to the present.

-The Report is based on KeyPoint Partners’ GRIIDÔ, a powerful source of retail market knowledge that maintains detailed information on virtually every retail property in key New England markets.
-The Greater Hartford, CT Report includes 26 cities and towns, representing more than 835 square miles and approximately 820,800 people (23% of the state population).
+The KeyPoint Report is based on KeyPoint Partners’ GRIIDÔ, a powerful source of retail market knowledge that maintains detailed information on virtually every retail property in key New England markets.
+The Southern New Hampshire includes 39 cities and towns, representing more than 835 square miles and approximately 562,000 people (42% of the state population).

-Headquartered in Burlington, MA, KeyPoint Partners is the region's premier commercial real estate service firm, providing property & asset management services for nearly 21 million square feet of retail, office, and industrial properties, leasing for retail properties totaling more than 7 million square feet, and tenant representation services for local, regional, and national retailers.
+Headquartered in Burlington, MA, KeyPoint Partners is the region's premier commercial real estate service firm, providing property & asset management services for more than 22 million square feet of retail, office, and industrial properties, leasing for retail properties totaling nearly seven million square feet, and tenant representation services for local, regional, and national retailers.
 The firm provides a wide range of services to retailers, property owners, and financial institutions including retail brokerage, investment sales, property & asset management, construction, custom market research, and financing/consulting services.